 Students and teachers can lose a lot of anxiety by getting lots of activity.
 I won’t get too crazy in listing ideas here as there has been a lot of discussion about brain breaks and Go Noodle.
 If you look on Pinterest, you can find an endless supply of online movement activities and games.
 I have a Pinterest board for Brain Breaks which is not very big.
 You might search for other boards.
 Teaching Momster is one blogger with a great Pinterest board for brain breaks to look for.

-Use Cheat Sheets First Before Beginning the Test
+Use Cheat Sheets First Before testing

 Many students find it helpful to have a “cheat sheet” to use as a reminder of the important information to remember to do.
 In math, it might be a formula sheet.
 In reading, it might be reading vocabulary and the “look fors” associated with each.
 The students notes might be relaxation tips or reminders to self to ask for a break when needed.
 After all,once testing starts, we can’t ask or offer this to them.

-Reassure Your Students that You’re Confident in Their Abilities
+Reassure Your Students that You’re Confident in Their Abilities with testing

 As we get closer to test day, keeping the routine of conversations where we can listen and reassure our students is important.
 Take time to read to your students books that may provide them with outlet options.
 One of my favorite counselor authors is Julia Cook, and many of her books are perfect for offering students advice to help them through challenging times whether it’s divorce, bullying, or test anxiety.
 Here are a few titles that are worth pulling and using.